pluralsight/guides/in-review/microsoft-net/property-copying-between-two-objects-using-reflection/article.md

 aykanat
 ```
 #### Conclusion
 In this guide I explained two ways to copy properties from one object to another.
-If you face a similar situation in your projects, instead of writing tens of lines of code, you can just use these simple classes or extension methods to copy needed properties from one object to the other object.
+If you face a similar situation in your projects, instead of writing multiple lines of code, you can just use these classes or extension methods to copy the needed properties from one object to the other object.

 I hope this guide will be useful for your projects.
 Please feel free to post your ideas and feedback.

 Happy coding!